UP-macroecology/Keuth_RedListSDMs_2024/README.md

 *Simulation_nr_replicateruns.R*: Here, I extract the number of replicated runs with a viable population size for every year from the simulation outputs.

-*Script:* text_labels_plots.R: This script contains text labels for various plots.
+*text_labels_plots.R*: This script contains text labels for various plots.

-*Script:* Cluster_clean.R: This script is used to reduce the amount of data files on the HPC.
+*Cluster_clean.R*: This script is used to reduce the amount of data files on the HPC.
 Dispersal distances of individuals are stored in seperate files for every single replicated run.
 From these files I extract the data I need and store it all together in an Rdata file.

 ## 3. SDMs
 As the second step, I fitted SDMs using the simulation data.